 In São Paulo state, YFV outbreaks are cyclic and occur every 8 years.
-Thus in 2024 we should expect a new outbreak to emerge in Sao Paulo and/or the southeast region.
-To protect yourself, your friends and your family, find the nearest vaccination point near you in this map here.
-CADDE’s partners are committed to build and implement new frameworks for monitoring YFV transmission and spread in real time that will ultimately contribute to a global strategy to eliminate future YFV epidemics.
+Thus in 2024, we should expect a new outbreak to emerge in Sao Paulo and/or the southeast region.
+To protect yourself, your friends and your family, find the nearest vaccination point near you on this map here.
+CADDE’s partners are committed to build and implement new frameworks for monitoring YFV transmission and spread in real-time that will ultimately contribute to a global strategy to eliminate future YFV epidemics.
 Larry Brilliant, who helped to eradicate smallpox once said that “Outbreaks are inevitable.
 Epidemics are optional.”
-Let’s use the best possible information and 21st century tools to eliminate yellow fever epidemics from the world by 2026.
+Let’s use the best possible information and 21st-century tools to eliminate yellow fever epidemics from the world by 2026.

 Dengue virus serotype 2

 Dengue virus (DENV) is a positive-sense RNA virus member of the Flaviviridae family that also includes yellow fever virus, Zika virus and West Nile virus.
 Dengue is the most important mosquito-borne viral disease of humans.
 DENV infections are caused by four serotypes (DENV 1-4) that are genetically related but antigenically distinct.